How to Switch from a Genesis Theme to Kadence

 01. Set Up a Staging Site / Coming Soon

-For established websites: I recommend setting up a staging site.
+I recommend setting up a staging site if you have a large & established site.
 A staging site is essentially a clone of your current website that your visitors can't see.
 This will allow you to install the new Kadence theme and plugins, customize and edit to your liking, and test your website without modifying the content your visitors see on the current live site.
 Once you're happy with how the staging site looks and you're ready to re-launch your website, you can push the staging site content to your live site!

 Your hosting (Siteground, Bluehost, WP Engine, etc) should have instructions on how to set up a staging site.
 If you need help, get in touch with your host's support team or submit a support ticket to let them know you want to set up a staging site because you're getting ready to switch to a new theme.
 They should be able to help you set things up!